Pandaqi/Rode-Panda-Website/rode-panda/content/english/programming/videogame/trampolinedraak.md

 _Trampoline Dragon_ was my training ground for the world of "smartphone multiplayer games"

 These are games that you _run_ on your computer (either a program or a website), but _play_ on your smartphone.
-They usually support _many_ players &mdash; without the need to buy controllers for everyone &mdash; which is great for large groups and parties!
+They usually support _many_ players&mdash;without the need to buy controllers for everyone&mdash;which is great for large groups and parties!

 ## What is it?
 In this case, I made a drawing game.
 (Heavily inspired by the Jackbox Drawful 2 game, which is also the thumbnail for this project.)